argenis-o/PacmanGame/README.txt

     out all lifes and trigger the GameOverState.
 For the Victory Screen, you have to finish the game.
 I recommend setting PacMan's speed to 4 to finish the game faster if you dont mind for the sound to be glitched when he eats dots.

+    Bug #3

+    We had a problem with GitHub in the sense that in a Push some binary, compiled and JSON files were pushed to the repository, if any problems are given when compiling please just do a make clean and compile again and then it should work perfectly.
+    If not please contact us by email: sebastian.estrada@upr.edu and argenis.olivo@upr.edu

     WHATS NEXT:

         * the feature of making the Ghosts spawn as the same color that they died